SciML/Catalyst.jl/docs/src/model_creation/reactionsystem_content_accessing.md

 ```

 !!! note
     When we access a symbolic variable through a subsystem (e.g. `rs.nucleus.Xᵢ`) that subsystem's name is prepended to the symbolic variable's name (we call this *namespacing*).
 This is also the case if we access it through the original model, i.e. `nucleus_sys.Xᵢ`.
 Namespacing is only performed when we access variables of [*incomplete systems*](@ref programmatic_CRN_construction).
-I.e. `isequal(nucleus_sys.d, nucleus_sys.d)` returns false (as the systems are incomplete and namespacing is performed).
-However, `isequal(complete(nucleus_sys).d, complete(nucleus_sys).d)` returns true  (as the systems are complete and namespacing is not performed).
+I.e. `isequal(nucleus_sys.d, cytoplasm_sys.d)` returns false (as the systems are incomplete and namespacing is performed).
+However, `isequal(complete(nucleus_sys).d, complete(cytoplasm_sys).d)` returns true  (as the systems are complete and namespacing is not performed).
 This is the reason that the system top-level system's name is never prepended when we do e.g. `rs.kₜ` (because here, `rs` is complete).

 ### [Accessing the content of hierarchical models](@id model_accessing_hierarchical_symbolic_variables)
 In the last section, we noted that our hierarchical model contained several instances of the `Xᵢ` species.
-The `species` function, which retrieves all of a model's species shows that our model has three species (two types of `Xᵢ`, and one type of `Xₐ`)
+The [`species`](@ref) function, which retrieves all of a model's species shows that our model has three species (two types of `Xᵢ`, and one type of `Xₐ`)
 ```@example model_accessing_hierarchical
 species(rs)
 ```